Frequently Asked Questions

 Q: Why isn't Intuitive Surgical getting involved in the Defense Advanced Research Projects Agency (DARPA) Defense Sciences project to develop robotic technology for use on the battlefield?

 A: The DARPA project was, in fact, the project that inspired the creation of the first da Vinci System, and Intuitive Surgical's da Vinci Surgical System could theoretically be used to operate over long distances.
 However, optimizing the da Vinci System for remote or telesurgery applications is not the primary focus of the company's product design and development efforts, and this capability is not available with the current da Vinci Surgical System.
 Intuitive Surgical is optimizing its products for applications in minimally invasive surgery today.
-We are committed to the development of products that can extend the benefits of minimally invasive surgery to the broadest possible number of patients worldwide.

 A: The average selling price of the da Vinci System varies according to model, features, service contract, etc. Please see our investor presentation for more details.